 The Practice has a system for Chulmleigh Surgery to assist with same day appointment demand, ensuring that patients with a same day need can be seen in a timely manner and will be prioritised on the basis of need.

 Same Day Team is used after the weekend and post bank holiday and is served by a group of clinicians.
-Patients will be asked to arrive at the same time and wait for the clinician to see them.
-There can be up to a 2 hour wait during busy periods.
+Clinicians will see patients in appointment order.
+There could be up to a 30 minute wait.

-The doctor will not deal with chronic long standing issues (unless and acute exacerbation).
+The doctor will not deal with chronic long standing issues (unless an acute exacerbation).
 Patients are encouraged to see their usual doctor in the circumstance.